 I have been keeping an old-fashioned card catalogue of the books I read since I was in high school, which was some twenty odd years ago.
 I keep it because a) I love keeping records; and b) I often can't remember the books I've read, so when I'm trying to think of a specific book, I consult my card catalogue and viola, I have my answer.
 I love it when my obsessive tendencies serve an actual purpose.

 I don't need to conduct a count to know that Walter Mosley wins the award of most-read author in my catalogue.
-This says less about the number of books I've read than about Mr. Mosley's prolificness (Yes, it's a word.
+This says less about the number of books I've read than about Mr. Mosley's prolificness (It's a word.
 I looked it up).
 I love ALL of his series (Easy Rawlins mysteries, Fearless Jones mysteries, Leonid McGill mysteries and Socrates Fortlow books), and MANY of his stand-alone novels.
 Interestingly, there are SEVERAL of his books that I don't like and wish I hadn't read.
 Some even make me suspect he's off his rocker.

 Of all his tales, the Easy Rawlins mysteries are my favorite.
 The first Easy Rawlins book I read was Black Betty.
 A teenager I worked with told me it was an incredible book and dared me to read it.